 QUEST (www.kmec.uhh.hawaii.edu/quest.htm) stands for Quantitative Underwater Ecological Surveying Techniques, which is a special summer course taught in May each year.
 QUEST is designed to train undergraduates in underwater ecological surveying methodologies, including the design, implementation and analysis of a research project, and incorporates instruction in the identification of the common seaweeds, corals, invertebrates, and fishes of Hawaiian reefs.
 This unique two-week course involves classroom instruction coupled with extensive practical instruction surveying coral reefs off the west coast of Hawaiʻi using SCUBA.

-- Requirements for the B.A. in Marine Science
+- B.A. in Marine Science Requirements

-- Requirements for the B.S. in Marine Science
+- B.S. in Marine Science Requirements

 - Marine Science Minor